-From Sole Trader to Employer: How to Take On Your First Hire Without Getting It Wrong
+From Sole Trader to Employer: How to Get Your First Hire Right

 There’s a moment many business owners describe in almost the same way.
 You’ve built something.
 It’s working.
 But you’ve hit the ceiling of what you can do alone.